Mission:

 Anyone can do for their home range what Thoreau did for Concord: notice, record, monitor, analyse, and publicize natural phenomena.
 Every one who goes out as a serious observer, with a field notebook or journal, is adding to our understanding of nature.

-It has happened before, and it should happen more and more often in the future, that notes carefully taken by an amateur observer have helped to save a habitat, a population, or a species!
+that notes carefully taken by an amateur observer have helped to save a habitat, a population,

 What does theNatureJournal contain?